Micouwr/job-application-bot/CONTEXTUAL_RECALL.md

 ## What We Are Doing Now

-Currently, we're in a waiting period due to Gemini API rate limiting:
+Currently, we're continuing to enhance and refine the application with several new features:
-- The API has reached its free tier limit of 20 requests per day for the `gemini-2.5-flash` model
+- All UI and structural fixes have been completed and pushed to the repository
-- This prevents us from testing AI-powered features until the quota resets
+- We're actively implementing new features based on user feedback
-- However, all UI and structural fixes have been completed and pushed to the repository
+- Continuing to improve the overall user experience and functionality

 ## What We Will Be Doing

-After the rate limit resets, we'll focus on:
+Moving forward, we'll focus on:

 1. **Comprehensive Testing**
    - Verify all implemented features work correctly with live AI integration